The summary statistics are available in the “Open Access Dataset” tab.

-To access this data, please log into DSS and submit an application.
+To access the full data, please log into DSS and submit an application.

 Within the application, add this dataset (accession NG00105) in the “Choose a Dataset” section.